miklevin/MikeLev.in/_posts/2025-09-15-mcp-chronicles-progressive-enhancement.md

 real.
 It's a case-by-case thing whether your current situation applies, but that's where intelligence and rigging the game for success comes in.

+### The AI Awakening Problem: Amnesia and Orientation

 AIs wake up with amnesia.
 They were frozen into that dehydrated state with instructions to follow the system prompt and whatever other instructions are thrust upon them right at that moment of rehydration awakening.
 They come to the